Vaccination Programme – information for patients

 How You Can Help the NHS

-- Please continue to follow all the guidance to control the virus and save lives – that means staying at home as much as possible and following the ‘hands, face, space’ guidance when you are out.
+- Please continue to follow all the guidance to control the virus and save lives – follow the ‘hands, face, space’ guidance when you are out.

-- Please don’t contact the your practice to seek a vaccine, they will contact you
+- Please don’t contact the your GP practice to seek a vaccine, they will contact you

 We have outlined answers to some frequently asked questions below.